KattsonBastos/astro-airflow-certification/dag_authoring/study-notes/taskflow.md

 ```

 <p align="justify">
 &ensp;&ensp;&ensp;&ensp;Did you notice the difference?
-Now, we can still kep return the value we want, but, to pull it in the next task, there no need to use the xcom_pull, we can just receive as a parameters and pass the first task as an argument to the second.
+Now, we can still kep return the value we want, but, to pull it in the next task, there no need to use the xcom_pull, we can just receive as a parameter and pass the first task as an argument to the second.
 By doing this way, the XCOM is automatically pushed and pulled and also the dependencies between the two tasks is automatically created.
 <br>
 &ensp;&ensp;&ensp;&ensp;What if we have multiple messages to share between the tasks?
-In the traditoinal way, we return a dicionary with multiple key-value pairs, but they are stored as a single message.
+In the traditional way we return a dicionary with multiple key-value pairs, but they are stored as a single message.
 What if we need to return two values as two different XCOMs, in the same task?
 </p>

 ```python